OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 ### Setting the Scene

-Before the game begins, the GM reads the event narration above then draws a pillar card and keep it secret.
+Before the game begins, the GM reads the event narration above, then draws a pillar card and keeps it secret.
 He then choose one of the possible threats noted on the pillar card and writes it down on a piece of paper.

 ### Deployment Vote

 Players nominate a team of 2–4 people to "staff" the event.
 Anyone can be nominated.
-Players vote by simultaneously showing thumbs up or thumbs down.
+Players vote by simultaneously showing thumbs-up or thumbs-down.
 If a majority approves, the team is locked in.

-**Short-Sellers should vote strategically.** Their goal is to get themselves (or each other) onto deployment teams so they can sabotage missions.
+**Short-Sellers should vote strategically.** Their goal is to get themselves (or each other) onto deployment teams to sabotage missions.

 ### The Pillar Cards

 After the deployment team is locked in, the GM reads a short situation briefing (provided for each pillar card).
 The full table — not just the deployment team — then debates what response to take.
-Each pillar cards have a positive and a negative outcome and one or more active threats that are in progress.
+Each pillar card has a positive and a negative outcome and an active threat in progress.

 Positive outcome: The pillar is executed without any incident.
 Negative outcome: The pillar gets sabotaged.

-First, the player needs to agree on the correct threat amongst the threat cards they have been given, if they guess the right threat, the positive outcome scenario is read.
+First, the player needs to agree on the correct threat amongst the threat cards they have been given.
+They can only choose one.
+If they guess the right threat, the positive outcome scenario is read.

 ### The Option Cards